Public Interest Summer Programs & Funding Opportunities

 PILI offers school year internships for 2Ls and 3Ls that pay approximately $2,500 for 200 hours of work at an approved agency during the fall or spring.
 For details, please visit http://www.pili.org.

 Equal Justice Works Summer Corps

 The Equal Justice Works Summer Corps program is an AmeriCorps-funded program that will provide law students with the opportunity to earn a $1,000 (approx.) education award voucher for dedicating their summer to a qualifying legal project at a non-profit public interest organization of their choice.
 Applications are evaluated on a rolling basis.
 Details, including application deadlines, can be found on the Equal Justice Works website.

 Equal Justice America

-Equal Justice America offers fellowships of up to $4,000 to students who work full-time during the summer for an organization providing direct civil legal services to the poor such as, the Chicago Legal Clinic, Aids Legal Council, Chicago Coalition for the Homeless, the Legal Assistance Foundation of Metropolitan Chicago and Lifespan Center.
+Equal Justice America offers fellowships of up to $4,000 to students who work full-time during the summer for an organization providing direct civil legal assistance to the poor (e.g. Chicago Legal Clinic, Aids Legal Council, Chicago Coalition for the Homeless, the LAF Chicago and Lifespan Center).
 Please visit Equal Justice America's website for more information.
 Applications for summer fellowships are typically due in March.